spapas/spapas.github.io/content/easy-immutable-objects.rst

       ]
     }

-How can we add the missing 'id' attribute to the first group?
+How can we add the missing ``id`` attribute to the first group?
 "Easy" (depending on what your defintion of easy is):

 .. code-block:: javascript